Free · No Sign-up Required

 Cut Processed Foods and Refined Sugar

-Processed foods spike insulin, promote fat storage, and reduce muscle protein synthesis.
-Replace 3 processed meals per week with whole foods to reduce metabolic age by 1–3 years within 90 days.
+Replace three processed meals per week with whole foods.
+Most people reduce their metabolic age by 1–3 years within 90 days.

 6

 Drinking 500 ml of cold water raises BMR by 24–30% for 60 minutes.
-Chronic dehydration slows metabolism and reduces exercise capacity.
+Chronic dehydration measurably slows metabolic rate.

 7